UoA-eResearch/researchhub-contentful-circular-route-detector/README.md

 # researchhub-contentful-circular-route-detector
-* AWS Serverless (Lambda) function that detects circular routes within the ResearchHub Contentful entries.
+* AWS Serverless (Lambda) function that detects circular routes, and typename errors, within the ResearchHub Contentful entries.
 * Acts as a backup check if the Contentful extension app (subhub-link-checker) fails to detect a circular route.
 Logs from this lambda are used to generate alerts in Grafana which will notify the dev team.
 * Built using the [Serverless Framework](https://serverless.com/)

 ## Setup